ctalledo/sysbox/experiments/gke/gke.md

 time="2021-04-10 00:48:50" level=warning msg="failed to get image id for container 7f0c683552bf4cdbc57f50ceec1c38b98fc29e06fb45c9f1ed6bd6b518f8642a: failed to retrieve Docker info: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?"
 ```

+* Come up with fix for volume mount ownership problem

+  - Maybe load shiftfs into kernel (for ubuntu)  <<< only good solution now

+  - Or use id mapped mounts (kernel 5.12+)  <<< future solution

+  - Or have option for sysbox to chown  <<< not viable (can't share files with host)

+  - Or ask users to enable "other" permissions (too lax)  <<< not secure.

 * Create a daemon-set to automate the config

+  - First write a script that does this on a bare-metal host

+  - Then containerize that script

+    - Include deps to build and install shiftfs (if running on ubuntu)

+  - Then create the daemon set spec (with th require host dir mounts)

 ## References